Incremental Transformer Neural Processes: Additional Experimental Results

 By allowing unmasked attention between context points, \texttt{TNP-A} achieves context permutation invariance but cannot incrementally update its context representation efficiently, incurring the same computational bottleneck as \texttt{TNP-D}.

 \texttt{TNP-A} combines the context set, target locations and target observations into a single sequence that is processed through masked self-attention layers, resulting in an $\mathcal{O}(SN_t(N_c+N_t)^2)$ runtime complexity.
 We observe that \citet{nguyen2022transformer}'s \texttt{TNP-A} implementation can be sped up through the use of KV caching to $\mathcal{O}(S(N_c +N_t)^2)$.
 We term our implementation \texttt{TNP-A (Cached)}, and refer to the original as \texttt{TNP-A (Original)}.
 We note that \texttt{TNP-A}'s reliance on a unified self-attention stack combined with its hybrid masking strategy makes the implementation of KV caching non-trivial.
+We also note that runtime comparisons are not fully architecture-controlled: our \texttt{TNP-D} implementation interleaves self-attention and cross-attention layers, whereas \texttt{TNP-A} uses a unified self-attention stack, resulting in fewer \texttt{TNP-A} parameters when the transformer layer count is equalised.

 In \autoref{fig:tnpa_runtime_cost}, we explore the AR streaming cost of TNP variants relative to \texttt{incTNP} on the HadISD task.
 We observe that \texttt{TNP-A (Original)} is prohibitively expensive to deploy in streaming environments, scaling less favourably than AR \texttt{TNP-D}.
 Conversely, our optimised \texttt{TNP-A} model scales more capably.
 Ultimately, the inability to efficiently incrementally update its context representation means that \texttt{TNP-A} is ill-suited for AR streaming tasks, and cannot compete with the computational advantages \texttt{incTNP} offers, which are exacerbated for tasks where the frequency of context observations exceeds the number of inference calls.